AdobeDocs/campaign.en/help/v8/config/push-settings.md

 1. Click **[!UICONTROL Save]** to create your app configuration.

-## Step 2: Set up a mobile property in Adobe Experience Platform Data Collection {#launch-property}
+## Step 2: Set up a mobile tag property in Adobe Experience Platform Data Collection {#launch-property}

 Setting up a mobile property allows the mobile app developer or marketer to configure the mobile SDKs attributes such as Session Timeouts, the [!DNL Adobe Experience Platform] sandbox to be targeted and the **[!UICONTROL Adobe Experience Platform Datasets]** to be used for mobile SDK to send data to.

-For further details and procedures on how to set up a **[!UICONTROL Platform Launch property]**, refer to the steps detailed in [Adobe Experience Platform Mobile SDK documentation](https://developer.adobe.com/client-sdks/documentation/getting-started/create-a-mobile-property/){target="_blank"}.
+For further details and procedures on how to set up a **mobile property** , refer to the steps detailed in [Adobe Experience Platform Mobile SDK documentation](https://developer.adobe.com/client-sdks/documentation/getting-started/create-a-mobile-property/){target="_blank"}.

 To get the SDKs needed for push notification to work you will need the following SDK extensions, for both Android and iOS: